Table tennis at the 2016 Summer Olympics – Women's singles

 The women's singles table tennis event was part of the table tennis programme at the 2016 Summer Olympics in Rio de Janeiro.
 The event took place from 6 August to 10 August 2016 at Riocentro.

-The medals were presented by Ng Ser Miang, IOC member, Singapore and Petra Sorling, Executive Vice President of the ITTF.
+The medals were presented by Ng Ser Miang, IOC member, Singapore and Petra Sörling, Executive Vice President of the ITTF.

 Qualification

 Schedule

 All times are Brasília Time (UTC−3).

 Seeds

 Seeds were based on the ITTF World Ranking lists published in July 2016 with a maximum of 2 players per country.
 The top 16 seeded players qualified directly to the third round.